KaiPereira/FPGA-Accelerator/JOURNAL.md

 ![Pasted image 20251219115014.png](images/Pasted%20image%2020251219115014.png)

-## Edge connector and choosing an FPGA
+## Edge connector and choosing an FPGA - 4 Hours

 Now I want to get working on actually wiring the edge connector!
 The first thing I'm going to do is wire the power and ground.